atomist/sdm-pack-aspect/docs/developer.md

 ### Aspect creation functions
 The following utility functions help create your own aspects:

+- classificationAspect: Add zero or more tags to a uniquely named fingerprint, using a number of classification functions
 - globAspect: Check for the presence of files matching a blob.
 - microgrammarMatchAspect: Look for a microgrammar match in files.
 Useful for picking out project content.
 - fileMatchAspect: Check for presence of a match within the AST of files matching the glob.
 Integrates with Atomist Project API parsing infrastructure.